alex-sharifi/book-reports/the-data-warehouse-toolkit.md

         - Avoid performing calculation in BI application because users may access data using different tools<sup>pg 78</sup>.
         - However non-additive metrics need to be calculated in BI application, because calculation cannot be pre-calculated across every dimension slice<sup>pg 78</sup>.
     - Data involved in calculations should be in fact tables and data involved in constraints, groups and labels should be in dimension tables<sup>pg 86</sup>

+### Enterprise Data Warehouse Bus Architecture<sup>pg 123</sup>

+- For long-term DW/BI success, you need to use an architected, incremental approach to build the enterprise's warehouse.
+- A 'bus' is a common structure to which everything connects and from which everything derives power<sup>pg 124</sup>.
+- Ultimately, all the processes of an organisation's value chain create a family of dimensional models that share a comprehensive set of common, conformed dimensions<sup>pg 124</sup>.
+- Enterprise data warehouse bus matrix is used to document and communicate the bus architecture.
+    - Matrix rows translate into dimensional models, often recognisable by their operational source<sup>pg 126</sup>.
+    - Matrix rows should refer to business processes, not derivative reports or analytics<sup>pg 128</sup>.
+    - Matrix columns translate the common dimensions used across the enterprise.
+    - Matrix columns should not be overly generalised, i.e. use "Customer" or "Employee" or "Supplier" dimensions instead of "Person".
+    - Delivers the big picture perspective, regardless of database or technology<sup>pg 127</sup>.
+    - Shared dimensions supply potent integration glue, allowing users to drill across processes<sup>pg 127</sup>.
+    - Illustrates the importance of identifying experts to serve as data governance leaders for the common dimensions<sup>pg 127</sup>.